bhisaac/5eFP/5eFP-SRD-V0.1.md

 - **Damage Resistances** piercing
 - **Senses** passive Perception 10

-**False Appearance.** While the tree remains motionless, it is indistinguishable from a normal tree.
+**False Appearance.** While the awakened plant remains motionless, it is indistinguishable from a normal plant.

 An **awakened plant** is an ordinary plant given sentience and mobility by the *awaken* spell or similar magic.